Southampton Voluntary Services is the umbrella body for local voluntary and community groups working in Southampton.

 All aspects of our work promote voluntary action; from recruiting volunteers and helping the wider voluntary sector to be well managed, effective and to have a voice, through to the projects we manage which give local people an opportunity to contribute and find solutions to local issues.

-2016 marks our 18th year as SVS, which marks the coming of age for our organisation under its current name and incorporated charitable company status.
+2016 marked our 18th year as SVS, which marks the coming of age for our organisation under its current name and incorporated charitable company status.
 Our roots in the City, however, go back much further to our ad-hoc inception in 1968, and we look forward to marking our formal inauguration and constitution as an organisation serving the City and the voluntary sector for 50 years in February 2018.

 Southampton Young Carers Project provides a service for children and young people aged between 8 – 18yrs whose lives are affected by caring for an unwell or disabled family member.